open/close all folders

 - Mob City is set after the end of World War II.

-- Murdoch Mysteries is set in the late nineteenth century.
+- Murdoch Mysteries is set in Canada in the late nineteenth/start of the twentieth century.

 - The Amelia Peabody series blends mystery, romance, and comedy in its stories about crime solving Egyptologists.
 The series spans a thirty-eight-year period from 1884 to 1923, with most of the stories taking place in Egypt.